Stranger6667/pyanyapi/README.rst

 XML Objectify
 ~~~~~~~~~~~~~

-Lxml provide interesting feature - objectified interface for XML.
+Lxml provides interesting feature - objectified interface for XML.
 It
 converts whole XML to Python object.
 This parser doesn't require any
 settings.
 E.g: